dapark3/SpoofDetectorAuxRepo/Symposium/README.md

 Samuel Gross Experience:

 I had a really great at the symposium.
 I got to meet a lot of new people, and people seemed very interested in our project.
-It was cool to see people be so fascinated by a software that has been rather normal and confortable to me at this point.
+It was cool to see people be so fascinated by a software that has been rather normal and comfortable to me at this point.
 It was fun to express the idea behind our project in a shorter time frame.
+Our booth was a bit cramped, but we made do, and the judges were really nice.